dictation-toolbox/Caster/docs/readthedocs/Caster_Commands/Keyboard.md

 This grammar provides a close-to-full replacement of the keyboard, including the use of the modifier keys (control, alt, shift, windows) as well as the ability to both hold and release keys.

 Caster aims to replace most use of the keyboard with dedicated commands.
-The commands in this grammar are provided as a back up.
+The commands in this grammar are provided as a back up and are not provided with continuous command recognition (CCR).

 ## Commands